Business travel

 Business class seats (pictured aboard an Emirates aircraft) in aircraft usually provide more space and facilities than the standard class.

 Business travel is travel undertaken for work or business purposes, as opposed to other types of travel such as leisure trips or daily commuting between one's home and workplace.
-It typically involves travelling from one's regular place of business - often by air, rail, or road - to attend meetings, conferences, trade shows, or other professional events that require in-person interactions.
+It typically involves travelling from one's regular place of business – often by air, rail, or road – to attend meetings, conferences, trade shows, or other professional events that require in-person interactions.

 People participating in jobs in which the primary activity involves travel, such as trucking; where the employee works in the field full time, such as wind turbine technicians; or where the employee's regular place of work changes periodically, such as travel nursing, are also types of business travelers.

-Historically, in-person meetings have been viewed as critical for activities such as closing deals, networking, and conducting negotiations.
-However, advances in digital communication tools over the last few decades have started to reshape this landscape.
+In-person meetings have been viewed as critical for activities such as closing deals, networking, and conducting negotiations.
+However, advances in digital communication tools over the last few decades have reshaped this landscape.
 The rise of videotelephony and other virtual collaboration technologies has made it increasingly feasible to hold effective meetings without requiring employees to travel, causing a recent reduction in business travel.

 More recently, widespread adoption of remote work and virtual meeting solutions has further contributed to a reduction in business travel.
 Despite these shifts, in-person contact remains valuable for complex negotiations, building rapport and certain types of team-building activities.
 While digital tools will continue to curb unnecessary travel, there will still be a place for face-to-face meetings where personal interaction is pivotal to achieving business objectives.

 Jobs involving business travel

-In the twenty-first century, many jobs involve periodic or frequent business travel.
-Common careers involving business travel include:
+Common careers involving periodic or frequent business travel include: